jqhoogland/rationalia-starter/LW/Concepts/Malthusian Scenarios.md

 Whilst food production has expanded in the developed world, its sustainability could be jeopardized due to limited resources such as oil (which agriculture is heavily dependent upon) being rapidly depleted[3](http://en.wikipedia.org/wiki/Oil_depletion#Catastrophe).
 If population continues to grow a Malthusian catastrophe would appear to be inevitable as there will always be a finite amount of resources to exploit.

-[[Robin Hanson|Robin Hanson]] has also suggested that Singularity-level technology, such as mind-uploading, would possibly result in Malthusian scenarios.
+[[Robin Hanson]] has also suggested that Singularity-level technology, such as mind-uploading, would possibly result in Malthusian scenarios.
 Because uploaded minds could be so easily copied, reproduction costs would fall so dramatically that population growth could outpace even the production levels of an advanced society.
 Hence, all wages would be reduced to upload subsistence levels[4](http://www.primitivism.com/uploads-dawn.htm).

 Blog Posts
 ----------